 “…ne•ol•o•gist \nē’älejest\ [prob. fr.
 F néologiste, fr. neologisme]: one who invents or uses new words or forms; one who makes innovations in language.

 According to the Oxford English Dictionary, the word neologist made its debut in 1785, and its usage peaked in the early 1800s.
 By proclaiming himself a neologist (sometime in 1970-71) —a term readily accepted by art historians and critics familiar with his work—artist Felipe Ehrenberg (b.
-1943, Mexico City) has resuscitated the term and breathes into it a modern meaning.
+1943, Mexico City) resuscitated the term and breathed into it a modern meaning.
 This term is the most appropriate when describing an artist who is best known to be a pioneer of experimental art, an artist who has made innovations not only in written language as a respected cultural critic and journalist, but also in the language of the visual, where he has focused on both letter and phrase.

 Among his early innovations are his co-founding of Beau Geste Press (also called Libro Acción Libre) in England in 1968, his participation in the conceptual artists’ group Fluxus, his integration of political/humanitarian activism and art and his involvement in the Mexican Grupos movement of the 1970s.
 These innovations privilege a non-object oriented art in favor of an art of ideas, whose praxis wreaks havoc to an art market that depends upon the selling or promotion of art as a commodity.
 Ehrenberg’s approach to an art of ideas also strives to introduce “ethics” into a Western conceptual art equation primarily focused on matters of formalism and self-referentialism.
 He strongly believed that artists should actively acknowledge the socio-political context in which they find themselves, and perhaps even view “the practice of art as an element of social transformation.”…